UoB-COMSM0166/2025-group-4/README.md

   <img src="https://github.com/UoB-COMSM0166/2025-group-4/blob/main/images/gravity%20reversal.gif?raw=true" alt="Gravity Reversal Demo" width="60%">
 </p>

-The system also supports the gravity flip mechanism, and the collision logic can dynamically switch the logic for evaluating the landing surface and upper contact surface based on the current direction of gravity, allowing the player to continue climbing, jumping and landing correctly after the flip.
-For dynamic elements such as floating platforms and skates, we added special evaluation logic for stable binding, powerful gliding and other complex interactions.
-To improve the sense of action and feedback, we also added details such as landing pads, impact feedback and wall bouncing in the collision response to make the character's movements more vivid and natural.
+The system's handling of the gravity flip is crucial.
+When the player initiates a flip, the `gravityDirection` attribute of the player object is inverted.
+Collision logic then interprets "down" relative to this new direction.
+For example, when checking for landing, the system looks for solid tiles in the direction of the current gravity.
+This allows the player to seamlessly transition between floor and ceiling traversal.

 <p align="center">
   <strong>Figure 12</strong><br>